cherj314/637assignment2/seng637-a2-team_number.md

 # 2 Detailed description of unit test strategy

 Our approach to unit testing DataUtilities and Range classes was grounded in black-box testing principles.
-This means we designed our tests based on the specifications and requirements without considering the internal workings of the methods.
+This means we designed our tests based on the specifications and requirements (JavaDoc) without considering the internal workings of the methods.
 Here’s how we applied two primary black-box testing techniques:

 Equivalence Class Partitioning (ECP)
 We divided the input data for each method into groups (or classes) that we expected to be treated similarly by the method under test.
 This helped us minimize the number of test cases while maximizing coverage.

-For DataUtilities:
+> For DataUtilities:

 Positive Values Equivalence Class: Ensured the methods handled positive inputs correctly.
 Negative Values Equivalence Class: Tested the methods' ability to process negative values.
 Zero Values Equivalence Class: Checked how methods dealt with zero values, crucial for mathematical operations.
 Null Inputs Equivalence Class: Tested methods' resilience against null inputs, particularly important for methods expecting object parameters.

-For Range:
+> For Range:

 Valid Ranges Equivalence Class: Included ranges with a lower bound less than the upper bound.
 Negative Ranges Equivalence Class: Focused on ranges entirely below zero.
 Zero and Near-Zero Conditions Equivalence Class: Tested boundary conditions around zero, including ranges starting or ending with zero.
 Special Values Equivalence Class: Tested with Double.MIN_VALUE, Double.MAX_VALUE, and Infinity to ensure methods correctly handled extreme values.

-Boundary Value Analysis (BVA)
+> Boundary Value Analysis (BVA)

 We designed test cases at the edges of these equivalence classes.
 This technique is based on the observation that errors tend to occur at the boundaries of input ranges.

 For DataUtilities, test cases like calculateColumnTotal_WithZeroValues and calculateRowTotal_WithLargeDataset targeted the boundaries of the input domain, such as empty datasets or exceptionally large datasets.